Ankurk99/nowmozillaclub.github.io/README.md

 - Build
 - Protect

-To that extent, the club has Executives that are responsible with each of these roles, along with a Club Captain.
+To that extent, the club have Executives who are responsible for each of these roles, along with a Club Captain.
 We also have members belonging to cells suited to their skills.
 We have conducted a few events, and have laid the groundwork for some more in the coming year.

 We're into everything Open Source and all things Secure.